mkmik/polyglot-maven/pmaven-graven/README.md

 Macros must be used in the correct context, or they will produce the given elements in the wrong portion of the POM.

+Examples list all supported syntax and result shows what each would produce in the POM.

 ### $artifact

 #### Example